aakash-test7/testing-snp/README.md

   - Configuration file for Streamlit theme settings.
 - **requirements.txt**
   - Lists all Python dependencies required for the project.
+- **packages.txt**
+  - Contains the list of packages to be installed.
+- **sources.list**
+  - Contains the list of repositories.
+- **apt.keys**
+  - Contains the GPG key information for verifying package authenticity.

 ## Functions in app.py
 - **Main Application Logic**
   - Handles page navigation and user input.